braphael99/NLPGroup5/README.md

 - Finance-Sentiment-Classification
 - reviews-sentiment-analysis

-We print the results from the evalutions after 3 epochs of training.
+We print the results from the evalutions to the cell's output after 3 epochs of training.
 This may take considerable compute time.

 #### Part 5: Results and Analysis

-The outputs are the answer choice (1 or 0 from our earlier preprocessing) that are then evaluated for accuracy using F1 score.
-This is hardcoded so please do not forget to change these when you run your versions.
-These evaluation results are then stored in lists to more easily graph the results.
+The printed evaluation results are then manually stored in lists to more easily graph the results: To save processing time and to avoid re-running cells, these are hardcoded and must be changed manually if evaluation results changed.
 The next blocks of code are bar charts of our grouped model types of Baseline, Sentiment Analysis, and SQuAD. we then graph the best from these categories in the last bar chart.
 See [here](https://docs.google.com/presentation/d/1K4x0OJyhAfyJciX1ozsdWsNbCaIEuzyqk6jUJZNDq2g/edit?usp=sharing) for our in class materials discussing our procedure and results.

 ### Final Results Expected Performance